Frequently Asked Questions

 To meet the diverse needs of the growing numbers of older persons in the United States, the Older Americans Act of 1965 (OAA), as amended, created the primary vehicle for organizing, coordinating and providing community-based services and opportunities for older Americans and their families.
 All individuals 60 years of age and older are eligible for services under the OAA, although priority attention is given to those who are in greatest need.

 The OAA established a national network of federal, state, and local agencies to plan and provide services that enable older adults to live independently in their homes and community.
-This interconnected structure of agencies is known as the National Aging Network and is headed by the U.S. Administration on Aging.
+This interconnected structure of agencies is known as the National Aging Network and is headed by the U.S. Administration for Community Living.
 The network includes 56 State Agencies on Aging (SUA), 629 Area Agencies on Aging (AAA), 246 Native American aging programs, over 29,000 service providers, and thousands of volunteers.

-The Administration on Aging (AoA) awards funds for nutrition and supportive home and community-based services to the SUAs, AAAs, and Tribal organizations.
+The Administration for Community Living (ACL) awards funds for nutrition and supportive home and community-based services to the SUAs, AAAs, and Tribal organizations.
 In addition, funds are awarded for disease prevention/health promotion services, elder rights programs (long-term care ombudsman program, legal services, and elder abuse prevention efforts), the National Family Caregiver Support Program (NFCSP) and the Native American Caregiver Support Program (NACSP).